MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/index.md

 # Matchmaking

 > [!IMPORTANT]
-> This feature is currently in public preview.
-It is provided to give you an early look at an upcoming feature, and to allow you to provide feedback while it is still in development.
+> This feature is currently in preview.
+The REST API is in public preview and the Client SDK is in private preview.

 ## Overview